Blog

 net start sppsvc

-• Restart the computer.
+• Restart your computer.

 • Click Start > Settings > Update & Security > Activation.

-• Select Change Product Key.
+• Select " Change Product Key."

 • Enter your key.